by Chris Woodford. Last updated: August 19, 2020.

 On the left side, there's an input circuit powered by a switch or a sensor of some kind.
 When this circuit is activated, it feeds current to an electromagnet that pulls a metal switch closed and activates the second, output circuit (on the right side).
 The relatively small current in the input circuit thus activates the larger current in the

-- The input circuit (black loop) is switched off and no current flows through it until something (either a sensor or a switch closing) turns it on.
-The output circuit (blue loop) is also switched off.
+- The input circuit (blue loop) is switched off and no current flows through it until something (either a sensor or a switch closing) turns it on.
+The output circuit (red loop) is also switched off.

-- When a small current flows in the input circuit, it activates the electromagnet (shown here as a red coil), which produces a magnetic field all around it.
+- When a small current flows in the input circuit, it activates the electromagnet (shown here as a dark blue coil), which produces a magnetic field all around it.